temporalio/documentation/docs/dataconversion.md

 ## Payload Converter

+A Payload Converter serializes data, converting objects/values to bytes and back.

-When you request a Workflow Execution through your Client and pass a data input, the input is deserialized using the default Data Converter.
+When you request a Workflow Execution through your Client and pass a data input, the input is deserialized using the default Data Converter that runs it through a set of Payload Converters.
 When your Workflow Execution starts, this data input is serialized and passed as input to your Workflow.

 Some SDKs have a Payload Converter as a part of the Data Converter, that does the conversion from a value to a bytes and back.